 It will be easier to see the area on which you’re working if you roll up a piece of white paper and insert it in the jar.

 To make DIY candle holders, start with glass jars.
 (This isn’t a good way to use plastic bottles as the plastic can burn and it will smell nasty if it gets too warm.)
 Choose jars that have an opening large enough for a votive candle or tea light to fit.
 A jar taller than the candle will work wonderfully, or find a jar that is just tall enough that the wick will align with the top of the jar.
 The jar you see here with a lit candle is an upcycled cosmetic jar that one of my guests left behind.
 It has a frosted glass surface.

 Pretty gift packaging

 If you make homemade gifts, why not take it a step further and DIY the gift packaging?
-Fill decorated jars and bottles with homemade kahlua or creme de cacao.
+Fill decorative jars and bottles with homemade kahlua or creme de cacao.
 Fill a small jar with homemade taco seasoning.
 Or fill a larger decorated jar with pancake mix.

 Make a menorah

 This is a fun project for several family members to make together for Hanukkah.
 Select eight short glass jars and one taller glass jar.
 Choose just three or four colors of paint.
 That way, these DIY candle holders will look great together no matter how many people contribute their original designs.